dmtrmrv/jivosite/README.md

 ##Frequently Asked Questions##

-**Why not include JivoSite code in a theme?**
+**Why not include JivoSite code in a theme directly?**

-You don't want to put things like tracking code inside your theme because if you change it, JivoSite code will be gone.
-With this plugin code will be present on your site even if you change themes.
+Because if you change the theme JivoSite code will be gone as well.
+With this plugin, code will stay on your website regardless of the theme.

 **Where do I get my widget id?**

 You can get **widget id** in your JivoSite admin panel at [jivosite.ru](http://jivosite.ru/) or [jivochat.com](http://jivochat.com/).

 ![alt text](https://raw.githubusercontent.com/iamdmitrymayorov/jivosite/master/assets/screenshot-1.png "JivoSite admin view.
 Widget ID highlighted.")
 JivoSite admin view.
 Widget ID highlighted.